 Concerts and Events

-In 1998, a bandstand was officially opened and acts as a centrepiece to our free events programme that takes place during the summer months.
+In 1998, a Public Performance Area was officially opened and acts as a centrepiece to our free events programme that takes place during the summer months.
 Each year a diverse range of concerts and events takes place, ranging from children’s fun days to live bands and singing groups.

 Click Here for events taking place during 2013.

 The Park and its users benefit greatly from the input of numerous volunteer groups who assist and utilise the Park and it’s facilities.

 In October 2010 the St Mary's Brownie Guides planted 3000 Crocus bulbs in the shape of a Trefoil Bed to mark the 100th anniversary of Guiding in the UK in 2010.
 CLICK HERE TO VIEW THE BED